sr516/Concentric_craters/README.md

-# Layering in gravity-dominated cratering
+# Target layering in gravity-dominated cratering
 Additional supporting information for Ormö et al. (2024) Effect of target layering in gravity-dominated cratering in nature, experiments, and numerical simulations.
 Journal of Geophysical Research - Planets.

 The repository contains the following files: